VGabrhel/query_tool/README.md

 ### Virtual Environment
 The project uses [Poetry](https://python-poetry.org/) for dependency management.
 Once you have [Poetry](https://python-poetry.org/) installed, run `poetry install` in the root directory of the project.
 It will create a virtual environment and install all the dependencies.
 To access the virtual environment, run `poetry shell` in the directory.

+Add `export PATH="$HOME/.local/bin:$PATH"` to the terminal to locate poetry if needed.

 #### Linters and Code Formatters
 In project, we use [black](https://github.com/psf/black) and [flake8](https://flake8.pycqa.org/en/latest/).
 Both have corresponding configuration inside `pyproject.toml` file.